What is a VPN tunnel? The basics of online encryption

 The step-by-step process of how a VPN tunnel works

-It all starts when you launch your VPN client (the app on your device, like VPN on iPhone or VPN on Android) and choose to connect to a VPN server.
-Your device sends an initial request to the selected server.
+The process begins when you launch the client application on your device and select a server (the app on your device, like VPN on iPhone or VPN on Android).
+Your device then sends an initial connection request to that location.

-Before the secure tunnel is established, your VPN client and the VPN server need to 'shake hands' and verify each other's identity.
+Your client and the server ‘shake hands’.
+They use a method like Diffie-Hellman key exchange to securely agree on decryption key.
 This is the authentication phase.
-It ensures that you're connecting to a legitimate VPN server, and the server confirms that you are an authorized user.
+It ensures that you’re connecting to a legitimate VPN server, and the server confirms that you are an authorized user.

 Once authentication is successful, the process of data encapsulation begins.
 It’s like giving your message a special wrapper before it’s made unreadable.